frasdoge/Book-Of-Origins/README.md

 Book Of Origins for Divinity: Original Sin 2 - Definitive Edition
 =======
-Choose your origin and racial skills!
+Choose your origin and racial skills, as well as the talents particular to a race.

 # Features
-* Allows the user to select their origin and racial skills
+* Allows the user to select their origin and racial skills and race-based talents.

 # Currently Supported Languages
 * English